our friends at groupon got this amazing deal for chuao chocolate bars. you have two days left to grab this deal!

 i am excited to check out some new chocolatiers and some old favorites (including amano, jade, and valerie) at the los angeles chocolate salon.

-just click here to send an email, by october 2, and two winners will be picked at random. good luck!
+win some tickets to the salon so you can be your own snob! just click here to send an email, by october 2, and two winners will be picked at random. good luck! here are some more details:

 the third annual los angeles luxury chocolate salon participants include over 35 chocolatiers, confectioners, wineries and other culinary artisans, such as: choclatique, happy chocolates, rushburn toffee co., the tea room chocolate, quady winery, chocolatl, jade chocolates, san francisco toffee company, cj’s bitz and cj’s stix, marti chocolatt, alter eco fair trade chocolate, artisan cocoa / amella caramels, af-squared chocolatiers, clarine’s florentines, helen grace chocolates, mignon chocolate, tcho, amano artisan chocolate, landrin, sterling confections, chocoveda, republica del cacao, dove chocolate discoveries, valerie confections, plush puff gourmet marshmallows, the chocolate traveler, ococoa chocolates, tifa chocolate, sweet beauty organic chocolate spa, xocai chocolate, zhena’s gypsy tea, xt patisserie, farm fresh to you, original beans, vermeer dutch chocolate cream, blue angel vodka, le creuset, swissmar, putumayo world music, chocolate television, tastetv, yelp, california school of culinary arts - le cordon bleu programs, edible los angeles magazine, and many more. all this in 16,000 square feet, over twice the delicious tasting space as 2008